To Do

 • Students will be given access to Workday where they can search and apply for student jobs that start in September.

-• Either upon being hired, or during an Student Employment Campus Event, students will be directed to complete employment onboarding.
+• Either upon being hired, or during a Student Employment Campus Event, students will be directed to complete employment onboarding.
 This includes setting up direct deposit for future wages, payroll tax withholding elections, and the completion of federal form I-9.

 • All international students should attend a work clearance session during International Student Pre-Orientation which will provide information on any documents required for working on campus, and visa restrictions for employment during the academic year.